pstron/blog/src/content/posts/archlinux-installation-and-configuration/index.md

 pacman -Syyu
 ```

-## Hyprland and more with my dotfiles (Opitional)
+## Hyprland and more with my dotfiles (Optional)

 Login with your main user instead of root for the following steps.

 ::github{repo="pstron/dotfiles"}

-My dotfiles repository includes mordern configuration files for CLI tools like `zsh` and a fancy rice for `Hyprland`.
-For example, get a mordern `zsh` instantly through that:
+My dotfiles repository includes modern configuration files for CLI tools like `zsh` and a fancy rice for `Hyprland`.
+For example, get a modern `zsh` instantly through that:

 ```bash
 sudo pacman -S yadm